DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 Our assert statements are testing to make sure that the status code returned is a sucess (which should be `200`) and that the data in the response is not `None`.

-To run the tests locally we can simply go the directory `/api` and use:
+To run the tests locally we can simply use:

 ```bash
 python -m pytest